Soil Science

 Plan of Study

 The certificate requires 15 credit hours.
 Students pursuing undergraduate certificate programs are considered non-degree studies (NDS) students for the purpose of university registration.
-NDS students may register for a maximum of six credit hours per semester.
+NDS students may register for a maximum course load of two courses per semester.
 Thus, the certificate may take from three to five semesters to complete.

 Career Prospects